 Creating your own mastermind group, whether for your own participation or as a for-profit service that you offer to others, will help you to grow your business.
 There are many factors that impact the success of your group, but one of the most important is in selecting the right mastermind group members.
 Who do you want to be part of your dream team?

-I have been involved with creating and running mastermind groups since 1994, and I’ve been teaching my class, Start a Mastermind Group Today for over 10 years.
-In all that time, these are the factors that come up consistently, and are the most important when selecting the right people to be part of your mastermind group.
+I have been involved with creating and running mastermind groups since 1994, and I’ve been teaching my class, Start a Mastermind Group Today for nearly 20 years.
+In all that time, these are the factors that come up consistently and are the most important when selecting the right people to be part of your mastermind group.

 Top 5 factors in selecting the best mastermind group members: